 The UK market for used cars is thriving.
 According to the Society of Motor Manufacturers and Traders, 2016 was a bumper year for the used car industry and set a record for sales.
-8.2 million used cars were sold last year, which represents a 7.3% increase on the year before.
-So, the market is booming – and for many people the simplest and fastest way to secure the right second hand car is with car finance.
+8.2 million used cars were sold last year, which represents a 7.3% increase from the year before.
+So, the market is booming – and for many people the simplest and fastest way to secure the right second-hand car is with car finance.
 But what are the options if you’re looking for used car finance and are there any risks in doing so?

 Used car finance – the market

-If you’re looking for a cost effective car purchase then the chances are you have considered a second hand vehicle.
+If you’re looking for a cost-effective car purchase then the chances are you have considered a second-hand vehicle.
 The market for used cars is very different today to 20 years ago.
-Back then, if you were looking for a used car, then you were most likely going to be buying from an individual or a dealership handling genuinely second hand cars that had seen relatively intense road usage.
+Back then, if you were looking for a used car, then you were most likely going to be buying from an individual or a dealership handling genuinely second-hand cars that had seen relatively intense road usage.
 Today, it’s a different story.
 When it comes to buying brand new cars, 8 out of 10 are now purchased via a Personal Contract Purchase (PCP).
 These PCPs are structured so that around half of the value of the car is paid off over a period of 3-4 years with the other half due as a bulk payment at the end of the contract.
 However, large numbers of people now don’t make that bulk payment but instead hand the car back to the dealer and move on to another PCP.
 Why is this relevant to the used car market?
 Well, because it is now hugely inflated by those ex-PCP vehicles.
 So, if you’re looking for a used car you’re going to have a much wider range of choice and from vehicles that have only been in use for 3-4 years.

 The options for used car finance

 Typically, if you’re looking to arrange used car finance you will have two options: